lyjia/lyjia-presets/README.md

 http://creativecommons.org/licenses/by/4.0/

 This means: do whatever you want, but credit me!
-(Liner notes, credits scroll, whatever.
+(Liner notes, credits scroll, about page, whatever.
 Do it!)

 (For MODs: Rights depend on the license agreement of the original preset author.
 In cases where derivative works are left open, that preset is licensed as noted above.)